Gifted and Talented Program

 The Colorado Department of Education (CDE) requires that all Gifted and Talented students have an Advanced Learning Plan (ALP), and state that communication between parents, educators, and students are essential in the goal setting, development, and review of a gifted student's Advance Learning Plan.
 In order to comply with the CDE rules, parents must review and approve the completed ALP.

 As a gifted student you have the right to gifted programming.
-At Palmer High School, this entails taking honors and advanced classes, but may also involve extracurricular activities, personal and social support, and other services.
-The objective is to allow gifted students to learn and grow in their area(s) of strength/interest commensurate with their ability.
+At Palmer High School, this often entails taking honors and advanced classes, but may also involve extracurricular activities, personal and social support, and other services.
+The objective is to allow gifted students to learn and to grow in their area(s) of strength/interest commensurate with their ability.
 The Advanced Learning Plan (ALP) is a Colorado state requirement aimed to address this objective by means of goal attainment.
 All identified gifted students need to complete an ALP yearly.

-There is one ALP task (survey) all gifted students need to complete before parent/teacher conferences in October (20-30 minutes to complete).
-There will be a goal progress monitoring task assigned to students in January, and a year-end summary in May.
-Together, this constitutes the yearly ALP - for the student.
-The ALP is much larger and more encompasssing than these Naviance tasks assigned to students.
-The two year-long ALP goals, one academic and one affective (social/emotional), need to be a collaborative effort between student, parent(s), teachers, Gifted Resource Teacher, and other adults associated with the student and his/her goals.
-Parents will have their own parent Naviance login where they can view and comment on their child's written ALP.
+The two ALP goals, one academic and one affective (social/emotional), need to be a collaborative effort between student, parent(s), teachers, Gifted Resource Teacher, and other adults associated with the student and his/her goals.
+Parents have their own parent PowerSchool login where they can view and comment on their child's written ALP, and, if approved, sign the ALP.
 In addition to the goals, the ALP is composed of gifted identification information, scholastic performance, ICAP information, and other school information which paints a comprehensive scholastic picture of the student.